Improve Google ranking and PageRank

 Links from any page (internal or external) to your site (primarily your homepage) are called backlinks.

 Additionally, Google looks at more than the sheer volume of votes, or backlinks, a page receives; it also analyzes the page that casts the vote.
-Votes cast by pages that are themselves ‘important’ weigh more heavily and help to make other pages ‘important’.
+Pages that are themselves ‘important’ weigh more heavily cast votes and help to make other pages ‘important’.

 Thus, “important, high-quality sites have a higher PageRank, which Google remembers each time it conducts a search.
 Of course, important pages mean nothing to you if they don’t match your query.
 So, Google combines PageRank with sophisticated text-matching techniques to find pages that are both important, and relevant to your search.”